Contemplating today's Gospel

 «Explain to us the parable of the weeds in the field»

 His disciples ask Jesus: “explain to us the parable” (Mt 13:36).
-And, today, we can mean to be more careful with our personal prayer, our everyday dealings with God.
+And we can resolve to be more careful with our personal prayer, our everyday dealings with God, starting today.
 We can ask him: Lord, tell me why I do not progress enough in my interior life.
 Tell me how can I be more faithful to you, how can I look for you in my work, or through circumstances I do not understand or I do not want.
 How can I be a qualified apostle?
 A prayer is just this, to ask God for “explanations”.
 How is my prayer?
 Is it sincere?
 Is it constant?
 Is it trusting?

 Jesus Christ invites us to keep our eyes focused on Heaven, our eternal home.
-The speed of life can drive us crazy quite often, but we seldom stop to think that there will come a day —we do not know whether far-off or near— when we shall have to settle our accounts with God and explain which are the fruits borne by the good seeds He has sown on us.
+The speed of life can drive us crazy quite often, but we seldom stop to think that there will come a day —we do not know whether far-off or near— when we shall have to settle our accounts with God and explain which are the fruits borne by the good seeds He has sown in us.
 And the Lord tells us that at the end of time there will be a selection.
 So, we must win Heaven here on earth, in our everyday life, without waiting for situations that perhaps will never occur.
-We have to live heroically our ordinary life, the things that apparently have no transcendence.
+We have to live the ordinary heroically… the things that apparently have no transcendence.
 We must live by thinking of eternity and helping others to think of it, too!
-Paradoxically, «the man who strives to live must die; whereas the man who does not strive to avoid sin has to live eternally» (St. Julian of Toledo).
+Paradoxically, “destined to die, humankind struggles to avoid dying, and yet, destined to live forever, they do not labor to avoid sinning” (St. Julian of Toledo).

 We shall reap what we have sown.
 We have to fight to give today the 100%.
-So when we are called into God's presence we might be able to go with our hands full: of acts of faith, hope and love, which result in minor things and events that, when lived on an everyday basis, make us better Christians, saints and human.
+So when we are called into God's presence we might be able to go with our hands full: of acts of faith, hope and love, which result in minor things and events that, when lived on an everyday basis, make us better Christians, better saints and more humane.